 How does a company go into compulsory liquidation?

 In order to commence the process to put a company into compulsory liquidation, a creditor must issue a winding up petition.
 This is verified by a statement of truth and is then served on the company and advertised in The Gazette.
+Once advertised any of the companies lenders or banks will freeze the businesses facilities, advertisement also allows any other creditors to support the winding up petition.
 If the company does not oppose the winding up petition, the compulsory liquidation occurs when the court makes an order at the hearing and is shown on the petition.

 It’s important to note that as a result of COVID-19 additional processes are required so that even if the petition meets the COVID criteria set under the Corporate Insolvency and Governance Act 2020 a pre-advertisement hearing will be scheduled to ensure advertisement should be permitted.